-Unlike some cities, Greensboro isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Greensboro are a mix of both white- and blue-collar jobs.
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Greensboro is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Greensboro is a city of sales and office workers, professionals, and service providers.
 There are especially a lot of people living in Greensboro who work in office and administrative support (13.63%), sales jobs (13.07%), and management occupations (9.47%).

 The per capita income in Greensboro in 2010 was $25,929, which is upper middle income relative to North Carolina and the nation.
 This equates to an annual income of $103,716 for a family of four.
 However, Greensboro contains both very wealthy and poor people as well.